 Because the lack of any liability shield in sole proprietorships or partnerships was simply untenable to many professionals, when state laws began to relax and allow professionals to choose some of the forms common to other businesses, the response was immediate.
 While many states still impose restrictions on professionals in business formation, the following entities are common to most states.

-A corporation is separate from its owners and shareholders — it survives the death or departure of owners and, generally, shields owners from liability for the acts of the company or shareholders.
-On the other hand, corporations are taxed as independent entities, subjecting shareholders to double taxation.
+A corporation is a legal entity separate from its owners and shareholders — it survives the death or departure of owners and, generally, shields owners from liability for the acts of the company, board of directors, or shareholders.
+On the other hand, corporations are taxed as independent business entities, subjecting shareholders to double taxation.

-While similar to a general business corporation, a professional corporation must generally be formed purely to provide professional services.
+While similar to a general business corporation, a professional corporation or small business corporation (also called an "s corporation") must generally be formed purely to provide professional services.
 All shareholders, in most states, must be licensed within the same profession (although a few states allow similar professions, such as psychiatrists and psychologists, to share a corporation).
-Professional corporations do not always offers the same liability shield as other corporations, as many states do not provide a shield for any malpractice by the licensed professionals.
+Professional corporations do not always offer the same liability shield as other corporations, as many states do not provide a shield for any malpractice by licensed professionals.

 Professional Limited Liability Partnership